 Director Sam Peckinpah switches from his trademark westerns such as The Wild Bunch (1969) to another kind of savagery – this time it’s the Germans in retreat on the Russian Front during World War II – and makes as graphic an antiwar film as anything since All Quiet on the Western Front.

-In this adaptation of a book by Willi Heinrich, James Coburn is the disillusioned Rolf Steiner, a cynical and war-weary combat veteran sickened by slaughter and the double-dealings of officers such as the Prussian aristocrat with no battle experience Captain Stransky (Maximilian Schell).
+In this adaptation of a book by Willi Heinrich (who actually served on the Eastern front in the 101st Jäger division), James Coburn is the disillusioned Rolf Steiner, a cynical and war-weary combat veteran of the Wehrmacht 17th Army sickened by slaughter and the double-dealings of officers such as the Prussian aristocrat with no battle experience Captain Stransky (Maximilian Schell).

 Stransky is assigned as the battalion leader at the Kuban bridgehead on the Taman Peninsula, Eastern Front, in 1943.
 He boasts to both Colonel Brandt (James Mason) and his adjutant, Captain Kiesel (David Warner), that he volunteered for the posting in Russia with the speciﬁc aim of earning the Iron Cross.